scratchfoundation/scratch-extension-docs/index.md

 ScratchX does not host JavaScript extensions.
 Instead, we provide a way to link ScratchX to a Github-hosted JavaScript extension.
 ScratchX can also point to a Github-hosted project file (.sbx) that in turn points to a Github-hosted JavaScript (.js) file.
 This is particularly useful if you’d like to share a demo project that makes use of an experimental extension.

 The first step is to set up a [Github account](https://github.com/) if you don’t already have one, and push your JS file and/or SBX file to a [Github page](https://pages.github.com/).
+You will also need to [set up a crossdomain.xml file](#user-content-setting-up-crossdomainxml).

 Next, paste the public URL of your JavaScript (.js) and/or project (.sbx) file into the URL generator below: